Meet our team

 Research Assistant

-Ciara was involved in the Neurotherapeutics Ltd clinical trial in 2022 as a psychology assistant, following her Masters in Developmental Psychology at the University of Nottingham.
+Ciara was involved in the Neurotherapeutics Ltd clinical trial in 2022 as a psychology assistant following her Masters in Developmental Psychology at the University of Nottingham.
+Ciara works alongside participants with Tourette Syndrome to gain valuable feedback about their experience and she is involved in collecting and analysing data from the clinical trial and subsequent research studies.

-Ciara is conducting research on behalf of the company to aid the further development of a wearable medical device.
+Ciara is conducting research on behalf of the company to aid the further development of a wearable medical device and an app to monitor symptoms.

 Company number: 13198315